freeCodeCamp/freeCodeCamp/curriculum/challenges/english/06-quality-assurance/quality-assurance-projects/sudoku-solver.md

       assert.property(parsed, 'error');
       assert.equal(parsed.error, output);
       }"
-  - text: If the `value` is not a number between 1 and 9, the returned values will be `{ error: 'Invalid value' }`
+  - text: If the `value` submitted to `/api/check` is not a number between 1 and 9, the returned values will be `{ error: 'Invalid value' }`
     testString: "async getUserInput => {
       const input = '..9..5.1.85.4....2432......1...69.83.9.....6.62.71...9......1945....4.37.4.3..6..';
       const output = 'Invalid value';